Former Head Coach of Auburn University’s Swimming and Diving Teams

 17-time NCAA All-American

-You may be awestruck by Brett Hawke’s successful swimming career, but I guarantee you’ll first be mesmerised by his Australian accent.
-Hailing from the coastal capital of Sydney, Australia, Hawke grew up surrounded by his first love–water.
-Joining a local swim team was a doctor’s prescription to strengthen Hawke’s asthma-ridden lungs, acting as a springboard for his successful career as one of Australia’s fastest sprinters in the world.
+You may be awestruck by Brett Hawke’s successful swimming career, but I guarantee you’ll first be mesmerized by his Australian accent.
+Hailing from the coastal capital of Sydney, Australia, Hawke grew up surrounded by his first love – water.
+Since his own swimming career finished, Hawke has dedicated himself to empowering all swimmers who cross his path, whether they’re training to qualify for the Olympics or gearing up for their first competition.

 Through coaching experiences and having four kids of his own, Hawke has sharpened his communication skills to suit all ages and maturity levels: “I understand how to relate and communicate with the swimmers, as I was one myself for many years.
 I break down complex ideas so they are simple and easy to understand.”

-Brett Hawke knows what it takes to kick your swimming into gear, and you’ll have a lot of fun along the way!
-He encourages swimmers with this motto: “Stay positive, take each day as it comes and try not to forecast the future.
-Do the daily things necessary to get yourself to full health.”
+Brett knows what it takes to kick your swimming into gear, and you’ll have a lot of fun along the way!
+He encourages swimmers with this motto: “Stay positive: take each day as it comes and try not to forecast the future.
+Do the daily things necessary to accomplish your goals.”